-TALL FESCUE/SMOOTH BLOOMGRASS 20 SEEDING
+TALL FESCUE/SMOOTH BLOOMGRASS

-- Prepare seed bed by raking to remove stones, twigs, roots and other foreign material.
-Apply soil amendments and integrate into soil. - Apply seed uniformly by cyclone seeder culti-packer or hydro-seeder at rate indicated. - Stabilize seeded areas in drainage swales. - Irrigate to fully saturate soil layer, but not to dislodge planting soil.
-Seed between April 1st and May 15th or August 15th and October 15th. - Seeding may occur May 15th and August 15th if adequate irrigation is provided.
-TEMPORARY VEGETATIVE COVER:
+- Apply soil amendments and integrate into soil. - Apply seed uniformly by cyclone seeder culti-packer or hydro-seeder at rate indicated.
+Stabilize seeded areas in drainage swales. - Irrigate to fully saturate soil layer, but not to dislodge planting soil. - Seed between April 1st and May 15th or August 15th and October 15th.
+Seeding may occur May 15th and August 15th if adequate irrigation is provided. - TEMPORARY VEGETATIVE COVER: